1414213/scwin2/README.md

 # scwin2
 User-level driver for steam controllers built in .NET.&ensp;Allows for functionality to be defined using key-mappings written in JSON and inputted using a command line interface.

-The program aims to suppliment Steam Input by implementing features in a more simple and naïve way to allow for more flexibility when configuring the steam controller with the detriment of a rougher experience.&ensp;For example when mouse scrolling is bound to a button it can be set to click the scroll wheel or scroll it while held, and touching and clicking the trackpad are seperate inputs that can be configured seperately.
+This is a hobby project that aims to suppliment Steam Input by implementing features in a more simple and naïve way to allow for more flexibility when configuring the steam controller.&ensp;For example when a button assigned as a mouse scroll can be set to click the scroll wheel or scroll it while held, and touches and clicks of the trackpads can be configured seperately.

 ### Dependencies
 - .NET 5
 - ViGEm Bus Driver: Will run without this but will fail if gamepad inputs are included in the keymap
-- Recommended to be used alongside the Steam client

 ## How To Use
-The program accepts the name of a keymap.&ensp;If the given keymap cannot be found then it creates a blank keymap of the given name.
+It is recommended to use this alongside the Steam client and Steam Input.&ensp;The first argument should be the name of a keymap.&ensp;If the given keymap cannot be found then it creates a blank keymap of the given name.&ensp;Flags can appear anywhere.
 ### Flags
 - -n: start the program without creating a virtual gamepad